Pushkarjay/TechNova/docs/SRS_and_QA.md

 - **Mobile app platform:** Flutter (cross-platform).
 - **Storage & reporting:** Offline-first: store reports locally (JSON/SQLite) when no internet; when online, sync to Firebase backend (Firestore / Storage).
 - **Privacy:** Anonymous by default (photo + geotag + violation type).
 Optional user login for rewards/leaderboard; personal ID stored privately in backend and NOT shown on public dashboard.
-- **Public dashboard:** Yes — web dashboard with Google Maps API showing pins/heatmap of flagged billboards (public-facing, no personal info).
+- **Public dashboard:** Yes — web dashboard will display flagged billboards.
+For the prototype the dashboard uses Leaflet/OpenStreetMap tiles; Google Maps integration is listed as an optional production feature ("coming in production").
 - **Rewards/Gamification:** Optional; only for users who opt-in with login.

 ---